SmartlyDressedGames/Unturned-Docs/sdg/unity-project.rst

 File Organization
 -----------------

-One could argue "organization" is a misnomer in this case.

-``Assets/CoreMasterBundle`` contains most of the Unity assets loaded at runtime.
-This is the only asset bundle exported for vanilla content.

 ``Assets/Game/Sources`` contains all of the source (e.g., ``.blend``) and imported (e.g., ``.fbx``) files for Unity assets exported in the asset bundle.